 Right to equality is the most sought after right for each and every person and segment of the society.
 However, day-in and day-out we are witness to myriad incidents and cases wherein people make a complete mockery of the right.
-There was a time when a girl demanding equal rights like her male counterparts was seen with hard and skeptical glances.
+There was a time when a girl demanding equal rights like her male counterparts was met with hard and skeptical glances.
 It is heartening that things have actually changed for the better and girls are now able to enjoy their lives like never before.

 I grew up in a middle-class family which has three male members.
 I definitely had my share of unnerving emotional outbursts wherein I used to feel that my brothers are given more freedom and independence than me.
 Being the youngest I used to feel that my brothers were given undue importance.
 However, with passing time and experience, I understood that I was treated at par with them and there was no bias in the household.
 It was those three male members of my family, my father and my two elder brothers who, with their innumerable contributions have actually become the soldiers of my life.

 Fortunately, till now I have never faced any such incidents where I would have to take help from them directly.
 Hence, there is no single story per say for which I can honour my father and brother as soldiers in my life.
 It is the inner strength, courage and integrity which my father and brothers have instilled onto me through their big and small actions which make them the undisputed soldiers in my life.